 - President, Florida Society of Clinical Oncology, 2012-2013

-- Principal Investigator, Grant on Palliative Care to Florida Society of Clinical Oncology from American Society of Clinical Oncology, 2011-2012
+- Principal investigator, Palliative Care to Florida Society of Clinical Oncology from American Society of Clinical Oncology grant, 2011-2012

-- Principal Investigator, Grant from American Cancer Society, 2008
+- Principal investigator, American Cancer Society grant, 2008